Frequently Asked Questions

 Some Licensing Authorities have a standard condition for a Multi-Vehicle Operator’s Licence that the Operator must have suitable premises for an office, complete with planning permission for use as an office and sufficient parking.
 However, such conditions are required by law to be ‘reasonably necessary’ and this is not so in the case of a TaxiCall circuit since it can hardly be reasonable to require an Operator to have an office if it is not needed.
 It is advisable to check with your Local Licensing Authority.
 We are always available to be contacted if yours raises any issues.

-* A UK Local Licensing Authority has agreed to accept the details and recordings of every incoming call or booking held for a minimum of one year instead of a written record – saving a huge amount of work.
+* A UK Local Licensing Authority now accepts the details and recordings of every incoming call or booking held by the TaxiCall system for a minimum of one year instead of a written record – saving a huge amount of work.

 Do Hackney drivers need a private hire operator's license to take phone bookings?